 Hopefully we only forget to update our vSphere licenses in development and test environments, since it is in the have verification testing for plans for production environments, right?

 It should be as easy as just grabbing the vCenter license key and plopping it in to VMware vCenter, but sometimes it is not.
 I am going to show you one of the most common issues I have seen when updating and expired VMware vCenter server license and how to fix it.
-This lesson also applies to updating or assigning ESXi licenses.
+This lesson also applies to updating or assigning ESXi licenses, or vSAN licenses.

 How to Reset a VMware vCenter Evaluation License